kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/primary.md

 This skill is your capacity to expel a creature from Beyond the Veil from your world.

 ## Manifest Group
 The Manifest Group contains skills used to warp reality using phenomenal powers.
-Details can be found in [here](todo.html).

 ### Phenom Projection
 [@stat Perception @] Characteristic

-This skill is your ability to direct phenom, and their energies.
-Phenom Projection is used as an Offensive Skill when attacking with phenom and as a Defensive Skill when defending with a phenom.
+This skill is your ability to direct phenom, and their energies. [@skill Phenom Projection @] is used as an Offensive Skill when attacking with phenom and as a Defensive Skill when defending with a phenom.

 ### Potential
 [@stat Willpower @] Characteristic, special

 This is a special skill.
-Its Base Skill Value is equal to your Willpower `-4` and it gains a Natural Bonus as you spend Phenom Points on it.
-When you manifest a phenom, you make a Potential Check, the Final Skill Roll then determines the degree and the effects of the phenom.
+Its Base Skill Value is equal to your [@stat Willpower @] `-4` and it gains a natural bonus as you invest Phenom Points on it.
+When you manifest a phenom, you make a [@skill Potential @] Check, the Final Skill Roll then determines the degree and the effects of the phenom.